unicef/drone-4sdgtoolkit/content/guides/humanitarian-drone-mission.en.md

 This checklist should be completed by any party who will be using drones in collaboration with UNICEF.
 The UNICEF Drones Working Group will assess the responses and establish an ad-hoc framework for assessing the risks, harms and benefits of opening this specific dataset.

+**1. Identifying the benefits of using geospatial technologies for evidence generation**

 | Tick = Yes Cross = No | Questions | Description |
 | --------------------- | --------- | ----------- |
 |  | Have you considered the nature of the data that could be collected or mapped via these technologies and the potential demand for and use of this data within the context of current strategic planning? |  |